Origin of SARS-CoV-2: World Health Organization

 The World Health Organization has declared that finding where SARS-CoV-2 came from is a priority and that it is "essential for understanding how the pandemic started."
 In May 2020, the World Health Assembly, which governs the World Health Organization (WHO), passed a motion calling for a "comprehensive, independent and impartial" study into the COVID-19 pandemic.
 A record 137 countries, including China, co-sponsored the motion, giving overwhelming international endorsement to the study.
 In mid 2020, the World Health Organization (WHO) began negotiations with the government of China on conducting an official study into the origins of COVID-19.

 In November 2020, the WHO published a two-phase study plan.
 The purpose of the first phase was to better understand how the virus "might have started circulating in Wuhan", and a second phase involves longer-term studies based on the findings of the first phase.
 WHO director-general Tedros Adhanom said "We need to know the origin of this virus because it can help us to prevent future outbreaks," adding, "There is nothing to hide.
 We want to know the origin, and that's it."
 He also urged countries not to politicise the origin tracing process, saying that would only create barriers to learning the truth.

+In 2021, the World Health Assembly (on behalf of the WHO) commissioned a study conducted jointly between WHO experts and Chinese scientists.
+Echoing the assessment of most virologists, the study concluded that the virus most likely had a zoonotic origin in bats, possibly via an intermediate host.
+It also stated that a laboratory origin for the virus was "extremely unlikely".
+WHO director-general Tedros Adhanom Ghebreyesus, in concert with various governments including the US and the EU, responded to the 2021 study report saying the matter still "requires further investigation".
+In July 2021, Zeng Yixin, Vice Health Minister of the Chinese National Health Commission, said that China would not participate in a second phase of investigation, denouncing the decision to proceed as "shocking" and "arrogant".
+In June 2022, a second round of investigations concluded that more investigations in the various possible pathways of emergence were necessary.
+In response to the WHO's June 2022 report, Chinese Foreign Ministry spokesperson Zhao Lijian called the lab leak theory "a lie concocted by anti-China forces for political purposes, which has nothing to do with science".